 The above work only considers one-sided fairness.
-In order to improve joint fairness, Patro et al. [75] propose a re-ranking method, which consists of two phases.
+To improve joint fairness, Patro et al. [71] propose a re-ranking method, which consists of two phases.
 The first phase greedily assigns the most relevant feasible item to each user's recommendation list with limited exposure to each item in the round-robin manner, which ensures that the exposure of each item is greater than a certain value.
 The second phase does not limit the exposure to the item and recommends the most relevant item for users who have not received enough recommendations.
 They theoretically prove that this method can guarantee both envy-free fairness for users and maximin-shared fairness for items.
-Also, at the individual level, Virginie et al. [22] consider Rawlsian maximin fairness for both users and items.
-They propose to re-rank by maximizing the concave welfare functions of users and items and provide a tractable inference method based on the Frank-Wolfe algorithm.

-While the above methods guarantee joint fairness at the individual level, Wu et al. [103] propose an offline re-ranking method and an online method that improve item fairness at the group level and user fairness at the individual level.
+While the method of Patro et al. [71] guarantees item fairness and user fairness at the individual level, Wu et al. [97] propose an offline re-ranking method and an online method that improve item fairness at the group level and user fairness at the individual level.
 We introduce the algorithm for the offline version here, as the online version is similar.
-The algorithm will recommend items for all users from position 1 to position k, i.e., the algorithm will not recommend for a certain position until the Manuscript submitted to ACM positions before it has been recommended.
+The algorithm will recommend items for all users from position 1 to position k, i.e., the algorithm will not recommend for a certain position until the positions before it has been recommended.
 The users are sorted by current recommendation quality (random for the first position).
 Then the algorithm greedily assigns the most relevant feasible item to each user's recommendation list with limited exposure to each provider.
-If there is no available item, the position will be skipped.
+If there is no available item, then the position will be skipped.
 After items in position k are selected, the skipped positions will be recommended with an item with the lowest provider exposure to reduce unfairness further.
-Experiments show that this algorithm can achieve better fairness than the above algorithm of Patro et al. [75].
+Experiments show that this algorithm can achieve better fairness than the above algorithm of Patro et al. [71].